vanillaSlice/the-mono/learning/development/extreme-programming-explained/README.md

 * Daily Deployment - put new software into production every night
 * Negotiated Scope Contract - write contracts for software development that are small and precise
 * Pay-Per-Use - charge for every time the system is used

+### Chapter 10: The Whole XP Team

+Here are the various roles of an XP team:

+* Testers - they are involved early in the cycle, implementing tests that must pass before a feature is released
+* Interaction Designers - choose metaphors for the system, write stores, and evaluate the system to find opportunities for new stories
+* Architects - look for large scale changes and architect the system
+* Project Managers - facilitate communication inside and outside the team
+* Product Managers - write stories, pick themes, and help define priorities
+* Executives - provide the team with courage, confidence, and accountability
+* Technical Writers - ensure documentation is up-to-date, quick, and easy to maintain
+* Users - help write and pick stories from experience with the system
+* Programmers - actually write the code to implement features
+* Human Resources - deal with hiring and performance reviews

+People may fulfil multiple roles or even switch roles, it's not set in stone.

+### Chapter 11: The Theory of Constraints

+The theory of constraints suggests that regardless of process, there is always a bottleneck.
+Once that bottleneck is moved, another bottleneck will be identified.
+Work on identifying these bottlenecks and places that you can improve efficiency regularly.

+### Chapter 12: Planning: Managing Scope

+Planning makes goals and directions clear and explicit.
+Plan as close as you can to implementation.
+That way, you have the most up-to-date information at the time.
+Plans change, be prepared to adapt.
+Work on estimations.
+This will improve with experience and how much time you've spent on similar tasks.
+Prefer using time estimates than story points or t-shirt sizes.

+### Chapter 13: Testing: Early, Often, and Automated

+Defects destroy trust across the board.
+From customers through to developers.
+Testing early, whilst programming reduces defects and reduces the cost of defects.
+Trying to fix a defect when it has been discovered years later is expensive.
+Testing early gives us confidence in what we build.

+### Chapter 14: Designing: The Value of Time

+Design just enough and incrementally.
+As you get more experience, you can make more informed design decisions.
+Doing everything up front is asking for trouble.
+Strive for simplicity in your designs.

+### Chapter 15: Scaling XP

+* Try and solve problems with a small team first.
+If it doesn't, begin with a small team, then split it amongst autonomous teams.
+* Don't force XP on the entire organisation.
+You can fit your team's new ways of working into this.
+* Strive for simplicity.
+Make improvements as you go along whilst delivering new functionality.
+* XP principles do scale.
+Practices may require some adjustment.

+### Chapter 16: Interview

+Interview with a Senior Vice President of an airline and the benefits and challenges of implementing XP in the company.

+## Section 2: Philosophy of XP

+### Chapter 17: Creation Story

+TODO